-Two of the most popular downtown restaurants include Bentleys Grill adjacent to the Grand Hotel, and elegant Da Vinci's Ristorante beside the Elsinore Theater.
+Two of the most popular downtown restaurants include the stylish, Northwestern-style Bentleys Grill adjacent to the Grand Hotel, and elegant Da Vinci's Ristorante beside the Elsinore Theater.
 The highest concentration of restaurants is on the same street as the Elsinore Theater.

 Other fun things to do near Salem